 Rush University Medical Center

-Helm was awarded the HVAC scope for Rush University Medical Center’s newest addition to their campus.
+Helm was the HVAC contractor for Rush University Medical Center’s newest addition to their campus.
 The Joan and Paul Rubschlager Building is a new, 10-story, 480,000-square-foot, state-of-the-art outpatient care center.
-The building will house outpatient clinical services for cancer and neurosciences, including diagnostic imaging, radiation therapy, infusion therapy and integrative medicine.
-In addition, the construction project will include an adjacent, six-story, 900-space parking facility for patients.
+The building houses outpatient clinical services for cancer and neurosciences, including diagnostic imaging, radiation therapy, infusion therapy and integrative medicine.
+In addition, the construction project included an adjacent, six-story, 900-space parking facility for patients.

 The project was brought to construction through the design/assist IPD delivery method.
 Final project budget was successfully accomplished below the target value budget, just shy of $32 million.
 Included in the project is the installation of pre-insulated chilled water, steam and condensate passing under Ashland Avenue to tie into existing campus utilities from the central plant.
-Project includes 4 custom air handling units, 9 custom rooftop units with integral penthouses containing associated piping and equipment.
-Pre-fabrication is being utilized heavily on this project to reduce on-site labor and reduce waste.
+The project includes 4 custom air handling units, 9 custom rooftop units with integral penthouses containing associated piping and equipment.
+Pre-fabrication was used heavily on this project to reduce on-site labor and reduce waste.